OlssonF/ALEX-forecast-code/README.md

 # ALEX-forecast-code

-This code reproduces figures from the Lake Alexandrina scenario forecasting using the FLARE (Forecasting Lake And Reservoir Ecosystems) system in the manuscript by Olsson et al. titled "Developing scenario-based, near-term iterative forecasts to inform water management" If you have any questions, contact Freya Olsson at freyao\@vt.edu
+This code reproduces figures from the Lake Alexandrina scenario forecasting using the FLARE (Forecasting Lake And Reservoir Ecosystems) system in the manuscript by Olsson et al. titled "Developing scenario-based, near-term iterative forecasts to inform water management".
+If you have any questions, contact Freya Olsson at freyao\@vt.edu.

 # Instructions to reproduce manuscript + SI figures: